-The school is organised so that children spend a large percentage of the day with one teacher, enabling them to build up relationship based on trust.
+The school is organised so that children spend a large percentage of the day with one teacher, enabling them to build up a relationship based on trust.
 Staff know the children well and are able to spot changes of behaviour etc which might be signs of bullying.
-In encouraging children to speak out about bullying, we may seem to have "more' bullying certainly in the short term, but we hope this strategy may help to change attitudes in the future.
+We encourage children to speak out about bullying.

-Teachers should lead by example at all times and avoid using bullying behaviour, otherwise bullying will be seen as an acceptable form of behaviour.
-Teachers should treat children as individuals who have rights.
+All staff should lead by example at all times and avoid using bullying behaviour, otherwise bullying will be seen as an acceptable form of behaviour.
+Staff should treat children as individuals who have rights.